 My pastry cream is too thin

-Why?
-The runny pastry cream is not cooked enough.
+Reason: The runny pastry cream is not cooked enough.
 If it is too liquid, it will make your pie or tart base soggy.

-What's the solution?
-How to make pastry cream thicker?
-Bring your pastry cream back over the low heat for a few minutes until the desired consistency.
+Solution: Bring your pastry cream back over the low heat for a few minutes until the desired consistency.

 If you aren't pleased with the texture, mix one teaspoon of cornstarch in a bit of cold milk, add to the cream, and cook it for a few minutes.